hygorostrowskij/interception-driver-fix/README.md

 This fix runs entirely in usermode, and does not need to recompile or alter any Interception driver files.
 It operates as a oneshot service, launching during Windows startup to acquire the necessary permissions, applies the fix, and then immediately exits.
 This approach ensures the driver is patched automatically on every boot with zero background resource usage.

+## Installation

+You can get the latest installer from the [releases page](https://github.com/hygorostrowskij/interception-driver-fix/releases/latest).

 ## Configuration